ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    ```
 9. Use the helper script provided by IBM to create the following resources:
    - {{site.data.keyword.Bluemix_notm}} API key that represents you and your permissions to use {{site.data.keyword.Bluemix_notm}}
    - Kubernetes Secret named `secret-ibm-cloud-operator` in the `default` namespace.
-This secret has data keys `api-key` and `region`.
+This secret has the keys `api-key` and `region`.
 The operator will use this data to create the cloudant service instance.
    - Kubernetes ConfigMap resource with the name `config-ibm-cloud-operator` in the `default` namespace to hold the region and resource group

    Use the supplied curl command: